andreroscamail-glitch/Machine-Learning-Basics-/README.md

 ## Guide
 These are the topics we will face, with their relative subtopics:
+ - Regression:
+    - linear
+    - Polynomial
- - jasndjks
+    - logistic
- - kasjdnakjsnd
+ -
- - sadjkns
+ - s